zhubaitian/WPF-Demos/README.md

 # Demo Projects Brief Introduction
 ---
-This visual studio solutons consist of different small projects, following are the brief introduction on each of them.
+This visual studio solutions consist of different small projects, following are the brief introduction on each of them.

 ### 2-StartApplicationByCode
 Mainly demonstrate on how to start the wpf application by code in App.cs rather than using the default App.xaml configuration.